kpwhri/fe5_nlp/anaphylaxis/README.md

 ### Model Interpretation

-To get the appropriate interpretation, you will need a particular model along with a selected cutoff.
-You can get the [model file in the current folder](phenorm_model.rds).
+To get the appropriate interpretation, you will need a particular model along with a selected cutoff (if unsure, default to 0.5 as cutoff).

 The predicted probabilities dataset should have following variables:
 * `Obs_ID`: observation/event id (e.g., studyid + index)